ryans314/61040-portfolio/assignments/assignment2/concept_design.md

 **state**
 a set of Libraries with:
-    a user User
+&emsp;a user User
-    a set of documents
+&emsp;a set of documents

 a set of Documents with:
-    a name String
+&emsp;a name String
-    a file File
+&emsp;a file File
-    a settings TextSettings
+&emsp;a settings TextSettings
-    a stats FocusStats
+&emsp;a stats FocusStats
-    a set of Annotations
+&emsp;a set of Annotations

 **actions**
 createLibrary(user: User): (library: Library)